 Where to Stay

-While both festivals offer camping, some festies may want some additional creature comforts like warm showers, comfy beds, and the option to sleep in past sunrise.
+While most Cluj festivals offer camping, some festies may want some additional creature comforts like warm showers, comfy beds, and the option to sleep in past sunrise.
 The city of Cluj offers up a wide variety of accommodations sure to make all travelers happy.

 Best For Budget: Transylvania Hostel